 Working For Us

-The Richard Huish Education Group has a real commitment to employing well qualified and forward looking people at all levels across the organisation.
+The Richard Huish Education Group has a real commitment to employing well qualified and forward looking people at all levels across the organisation and is also committed to the Education Staff Charter and putting wellbeing at the centre of everything we do.

 Our current vacancies can be viewed by selecting the button above and are regularly posted on our social media platforms: